top of page

 Challenge Twelve: Dying with too much money

 Using a fixed withdrawal rate can have you dying with too much money, which some might feel is almost as bad as running out of money.
-The Timeline extract below shows the balances for every one of David and Samantha's retirement years when withdrawing an inflation-adjusted £40,000 per annum.

 Our challenge is that we don't know exactly what outcome we can expect.
 David and Samantha may get lucky, or they may not.
 Luck, in this case, tends to mean a good first decade.

-This is frustrating for us retirement planners; as you can see from Challenge Nine, spending tends to be highest in early retirement, and we want to encourage our clients to spend their money while they (hopefully) have good health.
+This is frustrating for us retirement planners, as you can see from Challenge Nine: spending tends to be highest in early retirement, and we want to encourage our clients to spend their money while they (hopefully) are in good health.
 Unfortunately, at this point, we don't yet know how the first decade will pan out in terms of portfolio returns and inflation and whether we may have a favourable tailwind or a painful headwind!

 Challenge Thirteen: Not adjusting spending depending on how "lucky" your retirement outcome is